This a non-exhaustive list of terms relevant to digital connectivity.

 BEREC - Body of European regulators for electronic communications

-BEREC and the BEREC Office were created by Regulation 1211/2009 of the European Parliament and of the Council of 25 November 2009 to assist the Commission and the national regulatory authorities (NRAs) in the implementation of the EU regulatory framework for electronic communications, to give advice on request and on its own initiative to the European institutions and to complement at European level the regulatory tasks performed at national level by the regulatory authorities, all in the aim of creating an internal market for electronic communications.
+BEREC and the BEREC Office were created to assist the Commission and the national regulatory authorities (NRAs) in the implementation of the EU regulatory framework for electronic communications, to give advice on request and on its own initiative to the European institutions and to complement at European level the regulatory tasks performed at national level by the regulatory authorities, all in the aim of creating an internal market for electronic communications.
 BEREC is composed of the 27 NRAs.

 Bitstream

-A mechanism to provide network access at the active layer; the term originated in the context of DSL technology, especially, to refer to access to vertically-integrated network, but is used in the broader context of broadband networks
+A mechanism to provide network access at the active layer; the term originated in the context of DSL technology, especially, to refer to access to vertically-integrated network, but is used in the broader context of digital connectivity networks

 Bitstream access